jeffcollier05/tweetscraper-mailing-service/README.md

 > python scraper.py
 ```
 Warnings:
 * Recommend putting all files into a folder before running project.
 Tweet-capture downloads png photos of each tweet and saves them to the location of project running.
-A folder cleaning function is called to clean files at conclusion but best practice to run in an isolateed folder.
+A folder cleaning function is called to clean files at conclusion but best practice to run in an isolated folder.